GoogleCloudPlatform/cloud-spanner-samples/README.md

   accounts.
 - *Account*: A financial account, keeps track of balance.
 Multiple customers could access a single account with different roles.
-- *Transaction*: A monetary transfers associated with the accounts
+- *Transaction*: A monetary transfer associated with one or more accounts.

 Captured as an ER diagram:
 ![FinAppERD.png](images/FinAppERD.png)